Repeating the Experiment that Made Einstein Famous

 Data Analysis of Eclipse Images

 By subtracting a blurred corona from each of the 34 images (0.62 second exposures), then combining all of them with a small translation, 18 very accurate, but dim, stars are measureable.
-Combining the 11 shorter images (0.09 seconds) allowed me to measure the two stars that are close to the sun, and use other stars in those mages to get a good alignment.
+Combining the 11 shorter images (0.09 seconds) allowed me to measure the two stars that are closer to the sun, and used other stars in those images to get a good alignment.
 A total of 20 stars are included in my final results.
 The left figure shows the image with the 0.62 sec exposures, the center figure shows the star positions indicated with the white circles, and the right figure shows the image with 0.09 sec exposure.
 Based on the location of the two close-in stars, the exposures were just about perfect!

 I was originally hoping to see 8 stars that would be bright enough to get good data (Eddington based his analysis on only 5 stars in 1919!).
-The data shows me many more stars, so I am convinced that my final results will be much better.
+The data shows me many more stars, so my final results were much better.
 (Click here to see Mathcad program example.)

 Presentations and publications: